Mishari bin Saud Al Saud: Career

 Prince Mishari was a brigade commander in the Saudi Arabian National Guard (SANG).
-In June 1983 he was appointed deputy commander of the SANG in the Eastern Province.
+In June 1983, he was appointed deputy commander of the SANG in the Eastern Province.
 He headed the SANG in the province and was the second rank royal there after the governor of the province, Prince Mohammed bin Fahd.
-As of 2004 he served as the assistant undersecretary of the SANG for the Eastern sector.
+As of 2004, he served as the assistant undersecretary of the SANG for the Eastern sector.
 His tenure lasted until his appointment as the governor of Al Bahah Province in 2010.

-On 28 August 2010 he was appointed governor of Al Bahah Province, replacing his elder half-brother Muhammed bin Saud who resigned from this post due to health problems.
+On 28 August 2010, he was appointed governor of Al Bahah Province, replacing his elder half-brother Muhammed bin Saud who resigned from this post due to health problems.
 His tenure ended in April 2017 when his half-brother Hussam bin Saud was made the governor of the province.

 It was speculated that Prince Mishari had support of King Abdullah and was very close to Crown Prince Sultan during his term at SANG.

 Prince Mishari has a stake in Imdadat Trading and Transport firm in Riyadh that he and his son, Turki, established in 1982.

 Personal life

 His daughter, Princess Hala, is a businesswoman who created a global brand, Munch Bakery.
+In 2012, she married Abdulmalek bin Abdulmuhsen Al Shiekh, a member of the Al ash-Sheikh family, in Riyadh.